zalando/skipper/docs/reference/filters.md

 The filter consumes and drops the grant token request cookie to prevent it from leaking to untrusted downstream services.

+The filter will inject the OAuth2 bearer token into the request headers if the flag `oauth2-access-token-header-name` is set.

 The filter must be used in conjunction with the [grantCallback](#grantCallback) filter where the OAuth2 provider can redirect authenticated users with an authorization code.
 Skipper will make sure to add the `grantCallback` filter for you to your routes when